tymyrddin/purple/source/docs/risk-management/asset-identification.md

 ## Output

-A list of critical assets of ten to twenty items, with categories, dependencies noted, and a shared understanding of why each is the point.
+A list of critical assets of ten to twenty items, with categories, dependencies noted, and a shared understanding of why each is on the list.
 The shared understanding is as important as the list: a risk register built on a list that only one person actually understands is a risk register that only one person can maintain.

 ## A test of shared understanding